verbeemen/GNOME-Shell-extension-openconnect/README.md

 <img src="img/git/Screenshot_4.png" style="margin:7px auto 0 auto; widht:750px; display:block"><br/><br/>
 </div>

 # Pre-requisites
- 1. A script that will be executed when the button is clicked.
+ 1. A script to be executed when the button is clicked
-  In this example, we'll use the following script: `my_vpn_connector.sh`.
+   In this example, we’ll use the script `my_vpn_connector.sh`.
-  What this script does is, it establishes a VPN connection using the _openconnect library_.
+   This script establishes a VPN connection using the _openconnect library_.

- 1. Add the my_vpn_connector.sh script to the sudoers file.
+ 1. Add the `my_vpn_connector.sh` script to the sudoers file
-    Unfortunately, the `my_vpn_connector.sh` script should be executed as a sudo user.
+   The `my_vpn_connector.sh` script requires execution with sudo privileges.
-    This means that we'll be prompted for a password when we execute the script.
+   By default, this means you'll be prompted for a password when running the script.
-    To avoid this, we can add the script to the *sudoers* file in such a way
+   To bypass this and avoid entering a password each time, you can configure the sudoers file to allow passwordless execution of the script.
-    that we don't have to enter a password when executing the next command:

     ```shell
     sudo /home/<username>/my_vpn_connector.sh
     ```